RachelStrate/mypackage/README.md

 #mypackage
-    THis library is my first package.
+    This library is my first package.